 Benakanakere et al (2009) Regression of progestin-accelerated 7,12-dimethylbenz[a]anthracene-induced mammary tumors in Sprague-Dawley rats by p53 reactivation and induction of massive apoptosis: a pilot study.
 Endocr Relat Cancer 16 85 PMID: 19075036

 Do you know of a great paper that uses PRIMA-1 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for PRIMA-1